-Some believe the United States might use these groups to pursue covert overthrow options independent of any decision to use military force against Iraq, and whether Iraq or not Iraq fully implements what is required of it under Resolution 1441.
+The Administration has sought to bring the groups above, as well as the more well established opposition organizations, into its broader effort to confront Iraq.
 On June 16, 2002, the Washington Post reported that, in early 2002, President Bush authorized stepped up covert activities by the CIA and special operations forces to destabilize Saddam Hussein.
-In early August 2002, the State and Defense Departments jointly invited six major opposition groups - the INC, the INA, the

-KDP, the PUK, SCIRI, and the MCM - to Washington for meetings with senior officials, including a video link to vacationing Vice President Cheney.
+In early August 2002, the State and Defense Departments jointly invited six major opposition groups - the INC, the INA, the KDP, the PUK, SCIRI, and the MCM - to Washington for meetings with senior officials, including a video link to Vice President Cheney.
 The meetings were held to show unity within the opposition and among different agencies of the U.S. government, which have tended to favor different opposition groups.
 In advance of the visit, the Defense Department agreed to fund the information gathering portion of the INC's activities; the State Department had refused to fund those activities, which are conducted inside Iraq, because of strains between the INC and other opposition groups and questions about INC use of U.S. funds.
+On December 9, 2002, the Bush Administration added six of the factions discussed above (all except the Higher Council for National Salvation) to the list of "democratic opposition organizations" eligible to receive drawdowns under the ILA.
+The Bush Administration has applauded efforts over the past year by these groups to hold meetings to coordinate with each other and with the INC and other groups.
+One such meeting, in July 2002 in London and jointly run with the INC, attracted over 70 exmilitary officers.

-On December 9, 2002, President Bush issued a determination to draw down the remaining \$92 million in defense articles and services authorized under the Iraq Liberation Act for the INA, the INC, the KDP, the PUK, SCIRI, and the MCM "and to such other Iraqi opposition groups designated by me under the Act before or after this determination."
+Possibly in anticipation of a coming war against Iraq, on December 9, 2002, President Bush issued a determination to draw down the remaining \$92 million in defense articles and services authorized under the Iraq Liberation Act for the INA, the INC, the KDP, the PUK, SCIRI, and the MCM "and to such other Iraqi opposition groups designated by me under the Act before or after this determination."
 This latter phrase suggested that some of the draw downs might go to the six groups designated - also on December 9 - as eligible to receive ILA draw downs (see above).
-The announcement appeared to be part of reported plan to train about 5,000 oppositionists in tasks that could assist U.S. forces, possibly including combat units.14 Very few observers within or outside the Administration believe that military or covert action by the opposition alone will bring about a change of regime, considering Saddam Hussein's strong grip on the military, the security service, and Iraq's ruling Ba'th Party.
+The announcement appeared to be part of reported plan to train about 5,000 oppositionists in tasks that could assist U.S. forces, possibly including combat units.
+An initial group of 3,000 reportedly has been selected, and some or all of this group is undergoing training at an air base (Taszar) in Hungary, according to press reports.
+Very few observers within or outside the Administration believe that military or covert action by the opposition alone will bring about a change of regime, considering Saddam Hussein's strong grip on the military, the security service, and Iraq's ruling Ba'th Party.